Cheshire West and Chester

-Cheshire West and Chester is a unitary authority with borough status in the ceremonial county of Cheshire, England.
+Cheshire West and Chester is a unitary authority area with borough status in Cheshire, England.
 It was established on 1 April 2009 as part of the 2009 local government changes, by virtue of an order under the Local Government and Public Involvement in Health Act 2007.
-It superseded the boroughs of Ellesmere Port and Neston, Vale Royal and the City of Chester; its council assumed the functions and responsibilities of the former Cheshire County Council within its area.
-The remainder of ceremonial Cheshire is composed of Cheshire East, Halton and Warrington.
+It superseded the boroughs of Ellesmere Port and Neston, Vale Royal and the City of Chester.
+The remainder of the ceremonial county of Cheshire is composed of Cheshire East, Halton and Warrington.
+Cheshire West and Chester has three key urban areas: Chester, Ellesmere Port and Northwich/Winsford.

 The decision to create the Cheshire West and Chester unitary authority was announced on 25 July 2007 following a consultation period, in which a proposal to create a single Cheshire unitary authority was rejected.